Frequently Asked Questions

 • want to improve their fitness so they can enjoy more of life,

-• want to recover or prevent injuries and address imbalances,
+• want to recover or prevent injuries and address imbalances to be pain-free,

 • want to work towards specific goals (for sport, outdoor activities, or circus/pole),